Stacked glass payment cards with a pound symbol, pyramid silhouette, and Egyptian flag

 Supported Exchanges & Wallets in Egypt

 We mapped Egypt's funding routes across multiple channels.
-The country has no domestically licensed crypto exchanges - the primary on-ramp is Binance P2P with EGP pairs, which processes the vast majority of Egyptian crypto purchases despite the banking ban.
+The country has no domestically licensed crypto exchanges - the primary on-ramp is Binance P2P with EGP pairs, which processes most Egyptian crypto purchases despite the banking ban.
 Sellers accept bank transfers (CIB, NBE, Banque Misr), Vodafone Cash, InstaPay, and Fawry deposits.

 The spread over market rate varies from 1-5% depending on demand.
 Yellow Card (Africa-focused P2P platform) also serves Egypt.
 Risk warning: CIB and NBE have frozen accounts flagged for repeated P2P patterns - use a secondary bank account or Vodafone Cash for on-ramp transactions, never your primary salary account.

-Among global card issuers, Kolo delivers 5% BTC crypto cards with cashback with zero FX and zero annual fee, making it the strongest free option for Egyptian users hedging against EGP weakness.
+Among global card issuers, Kolo delivers 2% BTC crypto cards with cashback with zero FX and zero annual fee, making it a simple free BTC cashback option for Egyptian users hedging against EGP weakness.
 Tria Signature offers self-custody at 4.5% with 0% FX for $109/year.

 Crypto.com provides CRO-staking metal tiers from Midnight Blue (0% cashback, free) through Icy (4%) with airport lounge access. ether.fi Core offers borrow-to-spend at 3% cashback and 1% FX, potentially avoiding taxable events.

-KAST at 2% cashback and 0.5% FX fits users navigating the ambiguous regulatory environment because it keeps prepaid spending outside the bank-dependent points of failure.
+KAST at 1.5% USD cashback on the first $2,000/month and 0.5-1.75% FX fits users dealing with the ambiguous regulatory environment because it keeps prepaid spending outside the bank-dependent points of failure.

 RedotPay offers Virtual (free) and Physical ($100) variants at 1.2% FX. xPlace provides a self-custody tiered system from Standard (0.5%) to Platinum (2%).